UnitagEngineering/API-v2/README.md

 ### Sandbox

 A public sandbox is available for testing the generation of QR Codes.
-In this environment you are limited to 1000 calls per day, if additional operations are needed please contact our support at support@email.unitag.io.
+In this environment you are limited to 1000 calls per day, if additional operations are needed please contact our support.
 In addition, any QR Code created will be deleted after 6 months, upon scanning they will return an HTTP 404 from our resolvers.

 Those limitations reset every day at midnight (00:00am) GMT